-The Illinois credit union then repeats the process again for all the core providers it is analyzing so it can compare the performance of different credit union groups using a single graph.
+The Virginia credit union then repeats the process again for all the core providers it is analyzing so it can compare the performance of different credit union groups using a single graph.

 Now, the credit union is ready to examine key ratios.
 This credit union is interested in learning which credit union group is operating most efficiently.
 It also wants to know which group is posting strong loan and member growth.
 These are important considerations.

 In this case, credit unions using Core Provider #1 are reporting less efficient operations, on average, and credit unions using Core Provider #2 are reporting more efficient operations (remember, a lower ratio is better when it comes to efficiency because it indicates a credit union is spending less money to earn $1).

 Additionally, credit unions using Core Provider #2 are also posting stronger loan growth.

 After reviewing the data, it appears Core Provider #2 might be a good fit for this Virginia credit union.